-The more senses you use when studying, the better you will consume and retrieve new information.
-Learning is suddenly exciting because you keep asking yourself: "How can I best remember this information?
+The more senses you use when studying, the better you consume and retrieve new information.
+Learning is suddenly exciting because you ask yourself, "How can I best remember this information?
 Which sensory channel do I want to associate with it?"

-I usually find it easiest to look at pictures or graphics to understand new information.
+I usually find looking at pictures or graphics to understand new information most accessible.

 All those facts and details are packed into this little picture.
-Sometimes I even see these pictures or graphics in front of me when trying to come up with the answer for my exams.
-This is because 50% of our neurons are used to process visual information.
+Sometimes, I even see these pictures or graphics before me when trying to find answers for my exams.
+This is because 50% of our neurons process visual information.

 Humans can absorb information best when they are in a good state.

 This is why it is so important to be in a good mood when sitting at your desk.
-In Neurolinguistic Programming, this is called state management (my favorite subject when talking about NLP).
+In Neurolinguistic Programming, this is called state management (my favorite subject when discussing NLP).
 Here are my most common techniques to catapult me from a stuck state into a resourceful state:

 - taking a cold shower